webex/postman-webex-calling/README.md

 * DESTINATION -- The destination to be dialed.
 Destination can be extensions, PSTN numbers, FAC codes or SIP URI.
 The destination can be digits or a URI.
 Some examples for destination include: 1234, 2223334444, +12223334444, *73, tel:+12223334444, user@company.domain, sip:user@company.domain
 * TRANSFER_DESTINATION -- The destination to be dialed.
 This is used to make a second call from the api user in order to transfer the call.
 * PARK_DESTINATION  -- The destination to park the call.
+* VOICE_MESSAGE_ID  -- The message Id for Voice Message APIs that require an Id for the action.

 To edit the variables first click on the "three dots" associated with the collection and select edit